GoogleChromeLabs/tooling.report/tests/transformations/subtests/minify-js/esbuild/index.md

 result: pass
 ---

 [esbuild](https://esbuild.github.io/api/#minify) supports multiple levels of minification such as whitespace only, identifiers, and syntax.
-Using `--minify` CLI flag enables all the minifications.
+The `minify` CLI flag enables all the minifications.